Top Gummy Supplement Flavors: A Manufacturing Perspective

 • Its bright "attack" can reduce the perception of lingering off-notes.

-The main watch-out is that certain citrus components can be oxidation-prone.
-If oxygen exposure isn’t well managed, citrus can go flat faster than you’d like.
+Watch out: citrus components can be oxidation-prone.
+If oxygen exposure isn't well managed, citrus can go flat faster than you'd like.

 2) Berry (strawberry, raspberry, mixed berry)

-Berry profiles often succeed because they:
+Berry profiles succeed because they:

 • Mask a wide range of background notes without needing extreme acid levels.